INFRARED SAUNA VS. TRADITIONAL

 distributors make comparisons to traditional saunas that are

-saunas, Saunafin would like dispel some of these mis-statements:
+saunas, Saunafin would like dispel some of these misstatements:

-The chart below lists some of the other
+The chart below lists some of the

 claims often made and explains them in more detail:

-| CLAIM |
+CLAIM |

 CORRECT INFORMATION |

-| Infrared saunas heat up in under 10
+Infrared saunas heat up in under 10

 minutes.
 Traditional saunas require 45-90 minutes |